Main page content

 If these procedures do not require that your contract be reviewed by OGC, your use of these procedures means that you have complied with our requirements for review of your contract; however, it does not mean that we have "approved" your contract in the same way we would approve a contract we had actually seen.
 If you feel these procedures are not adequate for your needs, please feel free to consult with us directly.

 Review the Special Procedure Contracts list to determine whether your contract has "special" processing procedures.
-If your contract has "special" procedures, do not use these OGC Contract Review Procedures.
-Instead, follow the "special procedures" indicated by the Special Procedure Contracts list.
+If your contract is listed on the Special Procedure Contracts list, then comply with the "special" processing procedures identified for your contract.

 If your contract is not listed on the Special Procedure Contracts list, then proceed to Step Two.